liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/onboarding/one.md

 # For using Gradle with Kotlin scripts
 gradle init --type basic --dsl kotlin
 ```

-Note that the rest of the steps in this guide contain example code for both Groovy/Java and Kotlin.
-You should use the code that corresponds to the language specified by your `gradle init` command.

 2\.
 Apply the `java` plugin in your project's `build.gradle` file: